SeyedHamidreza/car_plate_dataset/README.md

 ## CITING
 This dataset has been presented in the following papers.
-Please adequately refer to the papers any time this code is being used.
+Please adequately refer to the papers any time this dataset is being used.
 If you do publish a paper where this dataset helped your research, we encourage you to cite the following papers in your publications.

 	@article{Kasaei2009,